 How To Protect Your Privacy From Facebook’s Graph Search

 There have been multiple memes doing the rounds since the announcement of Facebook graph search about it’s privacy implications.
 As usual most of those cut and pasted and shared on Facebook are ineffectual or just pure popycock.
 Luckily someone has taken the time to look into it thoroughly and this blog post takes you through the reality behind your privacy settings.
 It’s worth a read even if you are not concerned about graph search.

 3 Ways To Encourage Facebook Check-Ins

 I still don’t have graph search, I’m dying to get my hands on it and see what it can do but I guess Facebook have decided to keep me in suspense a bit longer.
 One thing that has become apparent is that if you are a local business ‘check-ins’ are becoming important again.
 The more check-ins you get on your page the higher it will rise in the search (of course I need to test this myself to be sure).
 So how can you encourage more check-ins?
-This post from Hubze has some good ideas, worth a read if you run a page for a local retailer, coffee shop or restauranteur.
+This post has some good ideas, worth a read if you run a page for a local retailer, coffee shop or restauranteur.

 What Does It Take To Make Content All The Time?

 It’s been a while since I’ve shared a post form Chris Brogan.
 I’d highly recommend following his blog for lots of great inspiration and ideas.
 What I like about this post is it addresses all those questions we like to ask.
 I know people ask me where I find the time to create all the content I do, where I get my ideas from and these are common questions that are addressed to any blogger.
 Here Chris Brogan gives us some answers.
 Oh and he’s also started using Vine.

 3 Ways Sharpie Is Engaging Teens With Social Media